General Introduction for Postgraduate Students - Prepared by students for students and included a step-by-step guide to enrolment and beyond

 There is a postgraduate computing suite within the School which you may use these at any time.
 If you are using it after hours, carry your student ID card in case security approach you.

-The Studio: Biology 430 (4 computers, graphics software, printing facilities)
+The Studio: Biology 434 (3 computers, Adobe graphics software)

 See also: IT and Graphics Support in Biology

-All students will receive $20 worth of copying, which is automatically loaded onto Canterbury Card at the beginning of the year.
-You can add funds to your account by making cash payments at the Copy Centre on Level 2 of the Central Library.
+Students will receive support towards the use of printing and internet for use of downloading research papers etc. This money goes directly to your Quotas ICT account, NOT your Canterbury Card.
+You can add funds to your account by making cash payments at the Copy Centre, located in the Undercroft.
 Nicki Judson at the Biology office can help if you are having trouble with your credit.